 Cubed chicken, chopped onions and bell pepper, broccoli florets and stir fry sauce in separate bowls.

-Make stir fry sauce: Whisk together broth, soy sauce, maple syrup, vinegar, cornstarch, ginger, garlic and set aside.
+Make stir fry sauce: Whisk together chicken broth, soy sauce, maple syrup, vinegar, cornstarch, ginger, garlic and set aside.

 Get the oil in your wok or deep pan hot, hot, hot!
 Your pan is ready when a few drops of sprinkled water sizzle and dance on the surface.